scarryhott/Kantian-IVI/FRACTAL_KAKEYA_ANALYSIS.md

 ρᴰᴹ(x, iₙ) = weight(K.withLayer Lₙ, x) · exp(-(Δiₙ)² / σ²)
 ```

-  where `iₙ` is the accumulated imaginary offset after `n` zoom cycles and `weight` extracts Kakeya-aligned support.
-The Gaussian factor keeps layers grain-safe by damping large I-excursions.
+  where `iₙ` is the accumulated imaginary offset after `n` zoom cycles and `weight` extracts **real** Kakeya-aligned support.
+The Gaussian factor keeps layers grain-safe by damping large I-excursions without forcing Kakeya structure inside the complex fiber.
-- When `iterateZoomSafe` stabilises, the induced `ρᴰᴹ` converges to a self-similar profile matching the observed halo: dark matter is the limit of I-recursive Kakeya weights.
+- When `iterateZoomSafe` stabilises, the induced `ρᴰᴹ` converges to a self-similar profile in the real projection; the complex components remain a reservoir of potential, demonstrating that dark matter is the limit of reconciling open I-recursion with closed Kakeya slices.

 ### Light Form Propagation
 - Photons supply boundary conditions: each incident light form `ℒ` imprints an orientation phase `(θ_ℒ, φ_ℒ)` onto the top layer, seeding the next I-step.
 - During zoom-in, `ℒ` biases the selection of grains whose normals align with its propagation direction; during zoom-out that bias is averaged, producing an activation trail through the stack.
-- The resulting light-form density is
+- The resulting light-form density (in the real slice) is

 ```text
 ρᴸ(x, iₙ) = activationProfileₙ(x) · cos(θ_ℒ - θ_grain) · e^{i iₙ}
 ```

-  so dark matter and light share the same I-coordinate while differing in phase coupling: dark matter weights depend on Kakeya support, light weights depend on coherent activation.
+  so dark matter and light share the same I-coordinate while differing in phase coupling: dark matter weights depend on real Kakeya support, light weights depend on coherent activation, and the exponential `e^{i iₙ}` flags the unconstrained noumenal excursion.

 ### Coupled Recursion Schematic
 1. start with `(L, K, ℒ)` satisfying grain safety;